CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images1/addappilcatiogateway.png)

-1. Under the **Associate an application gateway** page, follow the below instructions:
+1. Under the **Associate an application gateway** page, follow the instructions below:

     - **Application Gateway (WAF v2 SKU)**: Select **Application Gateway (1)** from the drop down.

     - **Check** the box next to **Apply the Web Application Firewall policy configuration even if it's different from the current configuration (2)**.

     - Click on **Add (3)**.

       ![](images1/associateappgateway.png)